-The Berkeley Population Center was founded in 2005 as an interdisciplinary center for population research on the Berkeley campus and beyond, and is currently supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development NICHD R24 HD073964-01A1, after having received five-years of support from a Population Research Infrastructure Program (PRIP) grant from NICHD R21 HD056581.
+The Berkeley Population Center was founded in 2005 as an interdisciplinary center for population research on the Berkeley campus and beyond.
+It is currently supported by the Eunice Kennedy Shriver National Institute of Child Health and Human Development P2C HD 073964, following our successful four years with support from R24 HD073964-01A1, and five years of support from a Population Research Infrastructure Program (PRIP) grant, R21 HD056581.

 Center faculty currently come from the Berkeley Departments of Anthropology, Demography, Economics, History, Political Science, Psychology, Sociology and Statistics in the College of Letters and Sciences, as well as from the School of Public Health; the Haas School of Business; Environmental Science, Policy and Management; and Agricultural and Resource Economics.

-The Center’s mission is to promote research and the collaboration all aspects of population studies.
+The Center’s mission is to promote research and collaboration in all aspects of population studies.
 Our signature themes are: